Summarized Tax Strategies

 Source: Advanced Tax Strategies

-• Best suited for larger businesses with uncovered or high-deductible risks, not for tax deferral alone.
+• Best suited for larger businesses with uncovered or high-deductible risks that typical insurance cannot or choose not to cover.

 Source: Advanced Tax Strategies

-• DST promoters claim you can sell appreciated property, defer gain, and reinvest through a trust.
+• DST promoters claim you can sell appreciated property including your business, defer gain, and reinvest through a trust.

-• DSTs can work only with arm’s-length buyers and properly structured notes.
+• DSTs can work with arm’s-length buyers and properly structured notes with an experienced attorney.

 Source: Advanced Tax Strategies